 PPF accounts come with a lock in period of 15 years.
 Furthermore, investors have the option to stay invested for an additional five years.
 Each extension can be done for a block period of 5 years.
 Also, holding the investment for the additional duration does not require any further investments.

 The minimum investment is INR 500, and the maximum amount per annum is INR 1,50,000.
 Investments above INR 1,50,000 do not earn any interest.
 One can invest either a lump sum amount or in a maximum of 12 instalments during a year.
 Furthermore, it is mandatory to make at least one deposit every year during the PPF account tenure to keep it active.

-The current interest rate for the PPF account is 7.10% and is revised every quarter.
+The current interest rate for the PPF account is 7.10% p.a. and is revised every quarter.
 The interest payments are made on March 31st every year.
 Also, the monthly interest is calculated on the minimum PPF balance between the 5th and 30th of every month.